The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 The seller isn’t the only private citizen you can borrow money from to finance your real estate deals.

 As real estate investors build their portfolios, many start raising money privately from friends, family, and other acquaintances.
-They negotiate their own terms, such as interest rates, and these notes may or may not attach to the property with a lien.
+They also negotiate their own terms, such as interest rates, and these notes may or may not attach to the property with a lien.

 There’s no limit to how many mortgages you can have when you borrow private notes.